fangq/mcx/README.txt

 also required to perform the simulation.
-The minimum amount of graphics memory required for a MC simulation is Nx*Ny*Nz*Ng bytes for the input tissue data plus Nx*Ny*Nz*Ng*4 bytes for the output fluence data - where Nx,Ny,Nz are the dimensions of the tissue volume, Ng is the number of concurrent time gates, 4 is the size of a single-precision floating-point number.
+The minimum amount of graphics memory required for a MC simulation is Nx*Ny*Nz*Ng bytes for the input tissue data plus Nx*Ny*Nz*Ng*4 bytes for the output flux/fluence data - where Nx,Ny,Nz are the dimensions of the tissue volume, Ng is the number of concurrent time gates, 4 is the size of a single-precision floating-point number.
 MCX does not require double-precision support in your hardware.